Lindsay Lohan Defends Harvey Weinstein, Thinks Georgina Chapman Needs to Be There for Her Husband

 Lindsay Lohan is speaking out in defense of Harvey Weinstein.

-In two Instagram Story videos that have since been deleted, the actress decided to share her perspective on the allegations surrounding the Hollywood producer.
+In two Instagram Story videos that have since been deleted, the actress decided to share her perspective on the allegations surround the Hollywood producer.

 "I feel very bad for Harvey Weinstein right now, I don't think it's right what's going on," Lindsay explained.
 "I think Georgina needs to take a stand and be there for her husband."